Guilherme Marchi

-Guilherme Antônio Marchi (pronounced Gih-lare-mee Marky) (born July 22, 1982) is a Brazilian former professional rodeo cowboy who specialized in bull riding, and competed in the Professional Bull Riders (PBR) circuit.
+Guilherme Antônio Marchi (pronounced Gih-lare-mee Mar-kee) (born July 22, 1982) is a Brazilian former professional rodeo cowboy who specialized in bull riding, and competed in the Professional Bull Riders (PBR) circuit.
 He was the 2008 PBR World Champion.

 In 2023, Marchi was ranked No. 14 on the list of the top 30 bull riders in PBR history.

 Background

 Marchi is 6 ft 0 in tall and weighs 198 lb.
 He is from Leme, São Paulo, and is of Italian descent on his father's side.
 He rode bulls right-handed.
 His special interests include soccer, team roping, and surfing.